-You must list the social security number (SSN) of any person for whom you claim an exemption.
+You must list the social security number (SSN) or individual tax identification number (ITIN) of any person included on the tax return.

 Note: If your dependent does not have and cannot get an SSN, you must list the individual taxpayer identification number (ITIN) or adoption taxpayer identification number (ATIN) instead of an SSN to e-file a return.
 Otherwise, you will need to paper file the return to include anyone that does not have a social security number or ITIN.

 No Social Security Number

 If a person for whom you expect to include on your return does not have an SSN, either you or that person should apply for an SSN as soon as possible by filing Form SS-5, Application for a Social Security Card, with the Social Security Administration (SSA).
 Information about applying for an SSN and Form SS-5 is available at your local SSA office.

 It usually takes about 2 weeks to get a SSN.
 If you do not have a required SSN by the filing due date, you can file Form 4868 for an extension of time to file.